stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 -   Secondly, highlighting works against critical thinking by casting the reader in the passive role of information consumer.
-As [Keith Hjortshoj argues](http://libcat.dartmouth.edu/record=6773185), highlighting merely \"emphasizes the authority of the text: what its author says, believes, or knows.
-The practice therefore leads you toward memorization and repetition, not toward interpretation, inquiry, or criticism\" (41).
+As [Keith Hjortshoj argues](http://libcat.dartmouth.edu/record=6773185), highlighting merely "emphasizes the authority of the text: what its author says, believes, or knows.
+The practice therefore leads you toward memorization and repetition, not toward interpretation, inquiry, or criticism" (41).
 While recalling information at a later time is important, this is not the sole purpose of reading.
-Critical reading also involves a process of evaluating, questioning, and interpreting the text--activities that highlighting severely limit.
+Critical reading also involves a process of evaluating, questioning, and interpreting the text---activities that highlighting severely limit.

 -   Thirdly, highlighting doesn't help you place the information into your long-term memory.
 [Recent